Ademola101/Twitter_Bot/Readme.md

  cd Twitter_Bot
  ```

 2. If you check the Gem file, you will recognise that we need to install the gems.
-Thus,
+Thus, let bundle install the gems:

 ``` code
  bundle install